2012 Pakistan factory fires: Background

 Pakistan has one of the largest labour and manpower resources in the world, due to its large population.
 According to data produced by the CIA World Factbook, the total number of Pakistan's labour force at the time was 58.4 million, making it the 10th largest country in terms of available human workforce.
 About 20.1% of the labour force is involved in industry.
 The conditions under which Pakistan's blue-collar labour works have often been raised by trade unions and workers' rights organisations.
 There is also a controversial, yet widespread use of child labour in Pakistan.

 The garment factory "Ali Enterprises", which is located in Plot 67, Hub Road, Baldia Town, Karachi, used to export its garments to Europe and the United States, and had employed between 1,200 and 1,500 workers.
 Ali Enterprises manufactured denim, knitted garments, and hosiery, and had capital of between $10 million and $50 million.
 Workers at Ali Enterprises said they earned between 5,000 and 10,000 rupees ($52 to $104) a month for their labour.
 The factory manufactured jeans for textile discounter KiK.
-KiK claimed to control enforcement of labour laws and security standards of its suppliers.
+KiK claimed to control the enforcement of labour laws and security standards of its suppliers.
 However, a security check in 2007 revealed deficiencies in fire protection of the Karachi plant, which KiK claimed were fixed by 2011.
 According to the Pakistani Textile Workers Union (NTUF), a high working pressure and overtime with unpaid additional work were frequent at the factory.
 A few weeks prior to the fire, the factory passed an internationally recognised safety test.
 The factory is also suspected of using child labour and locked workplaces analogous to prison cells.
 The owner of the factory, Abdul Aziz, had reportedly prevented inspections.